 In addition to encountering fewer vehicles on your drive, you’ll likely share a 4x4 with four to six people, as opposed to eleven or more in a similar car or SUV.
 It’s not a guarantee, of course, but higher-end lodges tend to avoid packing vehicles.
 Reserving a private vehicle might make sense for a larger group or a family (which can cost an additional $1,000 or more) to avoid being on someone else’s schedule or agenda (e.g. if you want to keep watching the lions, and they want to move on).

 Second, when you book a luxury safari, you can generally expect to have a more comfortable experience.
-Rooms come with private plunge pools, patios, clawfoot tubs, and high-end spa products.
-And though $3,000 per day is a lot, rates include all game drives, meals, high tea, drinks, and other activities.
+Rooms often include high-ends spa products, patios, and even a private plunge pool and/or clawfoot tub.
+Oftentimes, rates include all game drives, meals, high tea, drinks, and other activities.

-A guide and a spotter (the person who notifies the driver of tracks or sightings) escort you on every outing.
-Because high-end camps ensure their guides are well-trained and well-paid, they will enhance your learning experience by explaining what you’re seeing.
+Additionally, a guide and a spotter (the person who notifies the driver of tracks or sightings) escort you on every outing.
+Because high-end camps ensure their guides are well-trained, they'll be able to provide you with an enhanced experience.
 At the end of your evening drive, your guide will usually set up sundowner cocktails and snacks in the bush under the stars.

-Overall, it is entirely possible to have an epic safari on both the low and high end.
+Overall, it is entirely possible to have an epic safari on both a high and low budget.
 If you don’t mind foregoing certain frills and sticking to a larger, easier-to-reach national park, then the low end offers a unique opportunity for adventure that certain seasoned travelers prefer.
-But there is something to be said for the ease of booking a luxury lodge and not having to plan once you get there.
+But, there is something to be said for the ease of booking a luxury lodge and not having to plan once you get there.
 Perhaps it’s a choice of whether you want this to be the trip of a lifetime that you can take more than once.